asvd/helios-kernel/README.md

 For the libraries using some kind of export object, the whole code should also be wrapped with the `init()` function.
-To make the exported objects, they could be globally redeclare.
+To make the exported objects, they could be globally redeclared.
 For instance, a CommonJS module could looks like this:

 ```js